cerna-pedro/photo-booth/README.md

-# Photo Booth
+# Photo Shoot

-This is a web app that lets you download pictures on to a frame, much like a photo booth does.
+This is a web app that allows you to place a filter over a streaming video of you and your surroundings, take a screenshot, and then download it as an image.

-WIP 🛠